Software

 Nowadays, I use CoMaps for most of my mapping needs.
 It's an offline-first, private, free and open-source (FOSS) app based on and contributing back to OpenStreetMaps (OSM) data, and is run by a transparent non-profit and a lovely community.
 It's incredibly lightweight, fast, and battery-efficient, and has really good walking and biking directions.
 It's also got a great map design - very aesthetically pleasing, while being super detailed, with things like benches, bins, toilets, bike storage, and metro entrances/paths.

 The biggest drawback for me is the public transport.
 CoMaps only works with metro systems at the moment - there's no support for buses or heavy rail.
 Another important issue is the lack of live data.
 While offline-first is generally a good thing, it would be useful to be able to see eg live transport timetables, traffic, and temporary road closures.
 Along the same lines, I'd love an option to show photos and reviews from third-party sources, as this would be helpful when trying to decide where to go.
-It'd also be helpful to be able to sync saved locations between devices.
+It'd also be useful to be able to sync saved locations between devices.

-Platforms: Android, iOS, Linux
+Platforms: Android, iOS, Linux.

 Google Maps